CySec-project/cai-smart-contract/README.md

 A **smart contract** based system that automates *European Accident Statements*, special car accidents that do not need a justice involvement between parties (no injured).

 ## Smart contract clients
 The *clients* are registered in the state of the smart contract by transactions.They are divided in **users classes**.
-More specifically they can access to some specific method according to the **minimality of rights** principle.
+More specifically, they can access to some specific method according to the **minimality of rights** principle.
+The main clients are:
 1. **Insurers**
 2. **Drivers**
 3. **Car sensors**

-The system is divided in two different smart contract based on the *Solidity* language:
+The system is divided in two different smart contract (with a correlated lifecycle) based on the *Solidity* language:
 - Event Contract
 - Accident Contract

 ## Event Contract
-The event contract is accessed by the **sensors** provided in the cars and by the **Accident Contract**.
+The event contract is accessed by the **sensors** embedded in the cars and by the **Accident Contract**.
 The main state is represented by a data structure that records car events (encryted) on the blockchain.
 The main functionalities of this contract are:
 1. Store **car events** on the blockchain